jgabriel98/spotifypiHome/README.md

 # spotifypiHome
-multiroom home audio/music center, with spotify and airplay support, using snapcast for the 'multiroom synchornization' part.
+multiroom home audio/music playback, with spotify and airplay support, using snapcast for the 'multiroom synchornization' part.\
+note: even if it is a multiroom solution, you can use it as unique room playback device, with no problems.

+This project uses [raspotify](https://github.com/dtcooper/raspotify), [shairport-sync](https://github.com/mikebrady/shairport-sync) and [snapcast](https://github.com/badaix/snapcast).
+Without them this project wouldn't be possible.

-dependencies:
+#### dependencies:
 this project build shairport-sync from source, so to be able to install the server node, the following depencies requirements should be meet: <br/>
  `apt install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev libssl-dev avahi-daemon libavahi-client-dev libsndfile1-dev`

 there are no special dependencies needed to install the client nodes.

 ## Server Node installation